I never tried lemon meringue pie until I met my husband. His family and he are very into sweets and they’re amazing at making sweets and desserts.

 Though it’s like that, it is extremely forgiving.
-Meaning if it breaks or fall when you move it, you can simply pick up the pieces and patch them here and there.
+Meaning if it breaks or falls when you move it, you can simply pick up the pieces and patch them here and there.
 Trust me, I’ve done that more times than I can remember.

 Then I uncover the top cling film and sprinkle some flour on the dough.
 I spread the flour evenly on its surface.
 I did that so that when I flipped it into the pan I can easily adjust or move it without it being stuck to the pan.
-Then I simple uncover the other cling film and start patching the dough here and there.
+Then I simply uncover the other cling film and start patching the dough here and there.

 Voilà, done!
 It’s easy, trust me.

-The ingredients are eggs, water, lemon juice, corn starch and sugar.
+The ingredients are eggs, water, lemon juice, cornstarch, and sugar.
 So you basically have to cook it until it thickens and leave it to cool before using it.

-For this recipe the ingredients are only 3 things which are condensed milk, eggs and lemon juice.
+For this recipe, the ingredients are only 3 things which are condensed milk, eggs, and lemon juice.
 You just whisk everything together and it’s ready in 1 minute.
-You don’t need to cook it before hand.
+You don’t need to cook it beforehand.
 You cook it together with the base.
 Both the filling and the base will be perfectly cooked at the same.
 Convenient, right?

 As for the texture and taste, I love this version better.
-I’m not being bias (or am I?) because I’ve tasted the other version many many times when we traveled to France and for me, my husband’s version is creamier and tastier.
+I’m not being biased (or am I?) because I’ve tasted the other version many many times when we traveled to France and for me, my husband’s version is creamier and tastier.

 Creamy, sweet with that tangy taste to it.
 That’s how I would describe it.
 That creamy sweet taste is thanks to the condensed milk.